Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Creating a Cool Bedroom for Your Teen
+Create a Cool Den or Bedroom for Your Teen

 You remember your teenage years, don't you?
 You were coming into your own and searching for your true identity.
 You were maturing into an independent young adult.
-You needed a space of your own to think, read, watch TV and gossip with friends.
+You needed a space of your own to think, read, watch TV, and gossip with friends.
 No adult could possibly understand what you were going through—especially your parents.
-Really nothing much has changed except YOU are now the parent.
+Really nothing much has changed, except YOU are now the parent.

 You have taken on the challenge of transitioning a juvenile bedroom to one of a teenager.
 This is quite an undertaking.
 What was cool when you were a teen is probably not so cool today.
-Before you go out to buy paint, bedding and furniture you should understand one important thing: You are not completely in charge of this project.
+Before you go out to buy paint, bedding, and furniture, you should understand one important thing: You are not completely in charge of this project.

-While you may not like all of your teen's preferences try to strike a compromise with the general design direction and key elements.
-Whether for homework or social networking a computer station in the bedroom is mandatory.
+While you may not like all of your teen's preferences, try to strike a compromise with the general design direction and key elements.
+Whether for homework or social networking, a computer station in the bedroom is mandatory.
 A place to sleep and clothes storage are also essential components that both parties obviously agree upon.

-Piles of Pillows
+1. Add Piles of Pillows

 Mounds of pillows on the bed and large floor pillows make your teen’s room a place to totally unwind and relax.
 Pillows can add color and set a mood.
 Imagine rich textures and paisleys to give the bedroom an exotic boho flair.